maroba/ipysketch/README.md

 ## Usage

-#### A movie is worth a thousand pictures is worth a millon words...
+#### A movie is worth a thousand pictures is worth a million words...

 ![Sketch Demo](res/demo.gif)